Direct laser acceleration in underdense plasmas with multi-PW lasers: a path to high-charge, GeV-class electron bunches

-We have thus shown that we are able to predict the maximum transverse distance from the axis of resonant electrons.
-This can be used to predict the energies of such electrons.
-We first calculate $y_{\rm{max}}$ predicted by Eq. (\ref{eq:y_res}), and then use it to obtain $I_{\rm{max}}\approx 1 + \omega_p^2 y_{\rm{max}}^2 / 4c^2$.
-Placing the result in Eq. (\ref{eq:gmax}) gives the maximum energy.
-The prediction is valid only if the laser pulse is wide enough and its propagation is stable for long enough to fully complete the acceleration.
-This can be challenging especially for lower plasma densities, because the acceleration gradient is smaller.
 The prediction of the maximum energy for a given $a_0$ according to the above procedure is depicted by the lines in Fig. \ref{fig:resonance} (c).
 They are compared with maximum energies achieved in corresponding PIC simulations (shown as points).
 A higher value of $a_0$ enables particles to achieve resonance at a bigger $y_{\rm{max}}$, and indirectly leads to higher electron energies.

 Note, that both theoretical predictions and PIC simulations neglect the radiation reaction.
-The energy is not only limited by the Eq. (\ref{eq:gmax}) which comes from the classical description of the DLA but also from the radiation reaction energy losses (detailed interplay with DLA is described in \cite{jirka2020}).
+The energy is not only limited by Eq. (\ref{eq:gmax}) but also by the radiation reaction energy losses \cite{jirka2020}.
 For moderate laser field amplitudes used in our simulations the field of the ion channel is the dominant source of the radiation damping.
 The radiation limit for electron energy is proportional to $\gamma_{rr} \sim (\lambda a_0 \omega_0^2 /( \omega_p^2\sqrt{I}))^{2/5} $, and is more important for denser plasmas.